It is your day; we make it happen your way!

 In practice, the pouring of different coloured sands into a glass container represents the beauty and complexity of a new bond created when the new family is formed as a result of the marriage.
 It is an excellent way to involve children in the ceremony.
 This can be used for a wedding ceremony but is also appropriate for a welcoming ceremony, when family members can also add their own colours of sand into a beautiful keepsake for the child.

 The lighting of a unity candle represents the coming together of two families.

 One person from each family will light a taper candle (usually the mother or other close relative), and this is then used by the couple to light the larger unity candle together.
 When the couple use both taper candles to light the larger central unity candle, it signifies the start of their journey together as a married coupled supported by the love and support of each of their families.

 Want to know more?

 We can attend may different ceremonies, contact us to discuss your ideas/requirements.

-We can offer six beautiful ceremony rooms located within our main registrations offices throughout the county.
+We can offer seven beautiful ceremony rooms located within our main registrations offices throughout the county.